RaghuHemadri/Multi-Agent-Generative-Network/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## Implementation
 * **Python Version:** 3.8
-* The network is trained on NVIDIA RTX 3070 8GB laptop GPU and trining time for 25 epochs is around an hour.
+* The network is trained on NVIDIA RTX 3070 8GB laptop GPU and training time for 25 epochs is around an hour.

 ### Dependencies
 All the dependencies can be installed using the command